faas-ide/fide/keps/0001-mutliple-backends.md

 ## Summary

-To make Fide useful to a variety of FAAS enthusiasts we want to support running Fide against multiple backends like Tekton on Kubernetes, OpenFAAS on Kubernetes, AWS Lambda Function, and Google Cloud Run.
+To make Fide useful to a variety of FAAS enthusiasts we want to support running Fide against multiple backends like Tekton on Kubernetes, OpenFAAS on Kubernetes, AWS Lambda Function, and Google Cloud Functions.
 Finding an abstraction that supports all of these offerings, leveraging their strengths while also allowing Fide to make use of its features is crucial to having a good development workflow.

 ## Motivation